++ U. S. Chapters ++

 support, and project development.
 Coupled with items such as a major

-re-development of the UK website (see below), the major watch words for the
+re-development of the UK website (see below), the major watch words

 Society in the UK are "Credibility and Visibility".